The

 Where an individual has official documentation in support of an amendment or correction, such as a passport or Australian Government issued Change of Name or Marriage Certificate, they should submit their request in writing using

 Form 1022 - Notification of Change in Circumstance or Form 1023 - Notification of Incorrect Answers.
-The form can be submitted through an IMMIaccount or sent to the nearest departmental office together with high-resolution scans (600dpi) of certified documentary evidence to support the identity change.
+The form can be submitted through IMMIaccount or sent to the nearest departmental office together with high-resolution scans (600dpi) of certified documentary evidence to support the identity change.
 The change can be actioned by the authorised case officer or relevant visa processing area.

 Where the change is not supported by documented evidence